The Family - My Dear Husband Don, My daughter Nikki and son Jason.

 Hope to see you there!

+Are you one of the 70 million who saw this movie this weekend?
+What did you think?
+How would you compare it to the first and second movie?
+If you're a fan-- and I am, I really like Matt Damon as Jason Bourne.
+He's perfect for the role - well, he created it after all.
+And I liked the whole premise - that his identity was taken from him and he's fighting to stay one step ahead of the people trying to kill him.
 So why am I writing about this movie today and not talking about writing per se?
 Well, I am -- really.
 I walked out of this movie with a small sense of satisfaction that ,"Ah, okay- now I know why he was being chased and why they want to kill him."
 But I was left totally unsatisfied in other ways.
 A good book can do that to you too.
 It can answer all the questions, satisfy your curiosity, but at the same time, not really leave you feeling like you got your money's worth.

 Perhaps there are many who would say that the 3rd Bourne movie is the best.
 I'd have to disagree.
 Why?
 Because there was no heart and soul to this movie.
 I had 2 movie's worth of time and expectation invested here and I wanted more.
 There was a scant amount of dialogue.
 The movie-goer never got "involved" with Bourne.
 He hardly spoke to anyone.
 Every time I thought he might come close to displaying his emotions, to letting us know what he was feeling, to getting close to someone, another long-lasting action scene ensued.
 The director felt it necessary to jar the camera so much (to display the gripping stunts and action realistically) I had to turn away.
 It hurt my eyes to watch.
 Those incredible stunts were fast and furious and hardly recognizable.
 And it wasn't just my take on it -- others in the theatre felt the same way.
 So for the 3rd installment we get lots and lots of rapid action, fight scenes, but very little plot, very little emotion.
 If I hadn't seen the first 2 movies, I wouldn't have known anything about Jason Bourne.
 And I probably wouldn't have cared about him.